strawberryfield/breakfast/postmortem/postmortem.md

 # Breakfast in the Dolomites

+Breakfast in the Dolomites is my first piece of interactive fiction.

+That is not quite true: in the eighties I wrote some little 'adventures' with a BASIC interpreter, but they were very limited: not a real game.

+Why did I come back after 40 years to write such a game?
+I tell the whole story in the introductory booklet that comes with the game, but I will briefly rewrite it here.

 ## An adventure behind the adventure

 ### A brief story

 #### March 2020

 During the pandemic lockdown, I wrote a [BBS system](https://github.com/strawberryfield/BBS) that looks like the ones I used in the early '90s but using more conteporary systems:
 C#, Entity Framework, Maria DB and a Rapberry Pi 2 as host.

 I thought that a game should be great in it, why not an adventure game?